imliam/laravel-blade-helper/README.md

 ## 📝 Usage

 The BladeHelper object is bound to Laravel's service container with the name `blade.helper` and can be used by resolving that.
 A Facade is also made available for convenience.
-To define a helper, the `->directive(…)` method is used:
+To define a helper, the `directive(…)` method is used:

 ```php
 app('blade.helper')->directive(…);